ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Listener.Stop()
 ~~~

-Listening continues until the global context shuts down, or until the Stop
+Listening continues until the connection context shuts down, or until the Stop
 action is performed on the Listener object.

 ~~~